nmakarov/lastconf/README.md

 ```

-i.e. to initialize config call exported object upon require as a function or call `init()` on it later.
+i.e. to initialize config call exported object upon require as a function or call `init(optionalOptionsObject, optionalHardcodedObject)` on it later.

 Typicaly your `config` folder should include the following:
 - config.json5 - some defaults